 How do I implement automated order processing?

 To implement automated order processing, start by automating order capture across all sales channels.
-Then introduce a platform like WizCommerce’s AI Order Entry Assistant that extracts and standardizes data from emails, PDFs, and spreadsheets.
+Then introduce an AI Order Entry software that extracts and standardizes data from emails, PDFs, and spreadsheets.
 Then integrate workflows with your Enterprise Resource Planning software and create exception handling processes for unusual cases.
 Finally, monitor your order management process performance regularly and optimize workflows continuously.

 What is the checklist for order processing?